Updated from February 2015

 10. Go on a ghost tour

 Several companies in Edinburgh, St Andrews and Glasgow do walking ghost tours.
 The guide will dress up and walk you around the haunted streets, telling stories and making you jump right out your skin.
 Edinburgh even has a Ghost tour bus, and of course the Edinburgh Dungeons are there too.
+You can visit The Real Mary Kings Close, a warren of underground streets preserved from the 17th century or perhaps visit the vaults with Mercat Tours.

 How do you keep your teenagers busy on holiday?
 Do you find it difficult?
 Or do they enjoy themselves exploring the outdoors as much as you do?